Nsk246/Animal_Image_Classification/README.md

 - Zebra

 ## Approach
-To achieve accurate classification, we will explore various machine learning techniques, with a focus on Neural Networks and Transfer Learning.
-These methods are expected to provide an optimal solution for the required image classification task.
+To achieve accurate classification, I explored various machine learning techniques, with a focus on Neural Networks and Transfer Learning.
+These methods  provided an optimal solution for the required image classification task.

 ## Repository Structure
-- `dataset/`: Contains the dataset with images organized into folders by class.
+- `app_screenshots/`: Contains the screenshots of the image classficiation system.
 - `classify.py`: The source code for the image classification system, including a   Gradio-based graphical user interface (GUI).

 - `notebooks/`: Contains Jupyter notebook for model development and training.